Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth - NewsBreak

 “Why wouldn’t every member of Congress be here?”
 Good asked.

-The post Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth appeared first on Alaska Beacon .
+The post Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth appeared first on Arkansas Advocate .

 Comments / 0